 Causes and contributing factors

-Contributing factors include the use of weak shank shoes or wearing shoe not designed for the activity in which the injury takes place.
+Contributing factors include the use of weak shank shoes or wearing shoes not designed for the activity in which the injury takes place.

 The differential diagnosis for turf toe includes:

 Diagnosis of turf toe begins with a history of the injury and physical exam.
 X-rays are used to evaluate the integrity of the 1st metatarsal, the base of the great toe, sesamoid bones, and surrounding soft tissue structures.
 The diagnosis of turf toe requires a high sense of clinical suspicion based upon the location of the symptoms and description of the injury.
 MRI is an effective tool in determining the extent of injury to the soft tissue structures surrounding the joint.

-Conservative treatment of turf toe includes rest, ice and use of anti-inflammatory medications.
+Conservative treatment of turf toe includes rest, ice, and use of anti-inflammatory medications.
 The use of a walking cast is common for 4-6 weeks following the injury.
 The walking cast will provide a flat, rocker surface that limits the range of motion of the great toe, enabling undisturbed healing.
 In severe cases, non-weight bearing casting may be used.
-A turf toe strap or turf toe plate is used for long term management of the injury to limit range of motion of the joint.
+A turf toe strap or turf toe plate is used for long-term management of the injury to limit the range of motion of the joint.

 Surgical correction of turf toe is focused on repair of traumatic defects of the soft tissue envelope surrounding the joint.
 Surgical correction is usually followed by a period of casting and non-weight bearing along with physical therapy.
 The success of surgical correction of turf toe injuries depends in a great part upon the severity of the injury.

 When to contact your doctor